anubisred253/DragoonReader/README.md

 - **Separate Bookshelf/Reading Page** — The `MainWindow` handles the switching between bookshelf and reading pages, creating a clearer structure.
 - **Categorized Bookshelf** — The left-hand category bar supports switching between "All / Uncategorized / Subject," while the right side displays books as cards.
 - **Cover and Metadata Display** — Automatically reads the EPUB's `title`, `creator`, `subject`, and cover information, displaying the cover, title, author, and reading progress in the bookshelf.
+- **Search and Filter** — Supports instant filtering by entering book title and author name; you can also click on an author to filter their books.
 - **Reading Progress Display** — Calculates book reading progress by chapter percentage, displaying the percentage on the bookshelf page.
 - **Double-Click to Enter Reading** — Double-clicking a book in the bookshelf enters the reading page; right-clicking allows you to delete books.
 - 📚 WebView2-based EPUB rendering